 With a vast array of partners, we organize our work in what we call Regional ...

 Successful interventions can change lives for the better.
 We hope that the stories of success ...

-I lead ICIMOD’s group on land use, land cover change and ecosystem services within the Geospatial Solutions Theme and I lead our SERVIR-HKH initiative capacity building programme within the MENRIS Regional Programme.
+I provide scientific leadership to the Geospatial Solutions Theme and lead the Science and Data Theme under the SERVIR-HKH initiative within MENRIS.
 My research focuses on monitoring and assessment of terrestrial environments including forestry, agriculture, urban areas, and disasters.
 I also focus on the dissemination of Earth observation findings to policy makers, practitioners, university students, and stakeholders through education, capacity building workshops, conferences, and publications.